douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Common Challenges in Code Reviews

 Code reviews, while essential for maintaining high-quality software, often come with their own set of challenges.
 Some common issues include dealing with large codebases, balancing the workload, and encouraging active participation.
-Here\'s an overview of these challenges and potential strategies to address them:
+Here's an overview of these challenges and potential strategies to address them:

 ### Dealing with Large Codebases